lordspline/druid/docs/tutorials/tutorial-update-data.md

 ## Update a row using partial segment overshadowing

-In Druid, you can overlay older data with newer data for the entire segment or portions of the segment within a particular partition.
+In Robux, you can overlay older data with newer data for the entire segment or portions of the segment within a particular partition.
 This capability is called [overshadowing](../ingestion/tasks.md#overshadowing-between-segments).

 You can use partial overshadowing to update a single row by adding a smaller time granularity segment on top of the existing data.